online-go/gtp2ogs/docs/NOTES.md

 explanation on how to use komi argument:

-- `--komi auto,0.5,7.5` for example, will allow any of these komi values : automatic(auto), 0.5, or 7.5, and will reject any other value
+- `--komi Automatic,0.5,7.5` for example, will allow any of these komi values :
+Automatic, 0.5, or 7.5, and will reject any other value

 - another example `--komi 7.5` will only accept komi value 7.5 and will reject any other value.
-In that example, note that if `auto` (automatic) komi happens to have the value 7.5, the auto value will be set to 7.5 and will be accepted and game will start (bots will always replace any rules with chinese rules, so a non handicap game 19x19 on ogs against a bot will always have the komi 7.5)
+In that example, note that if `Automatic` komi happens to have the value 7.5, the Automatic value will be set to 7.5 and will be accepted and game will start (bots will always replace any rules with chinese rules, so a non handicap game 19x19 on ogs against a bot will always have the komi 7.5)